mojofunk/ardour-docs/bugs/untracked.md

 haven't had enough time to look for existing bugs in the tracker or enter it as a new bug.

-- Middle click to bind controls should bring up a warning/info box if there is no controller active, perhaps with a don't show this again checkbox.
+- Ctrl+Middle click to bind controls should bring up a warning/info box if there is no controller active, perhaps with a don't show this again checkbox.

 - Middle click to bind controller should have a timeout when no input is recieved with a suggestion as to how to get it to work.
 It could suggest going to midi tracer window and checking midi control input and could have an option to go there etc.

+- Binding GUI controls should be more intuitive, possibly use a learn button and change colours of the GUI controls that can be bound, similar to Ableton Live.

 - Support for VST3 plugins